Activated Carbon in Home and Room Air Purifiers

 Activated carbon is described in a variety of ways, but generally the range includes amorphous carbon-based materials that exhibit a high degree of porosity and an extended surface area.
 This simply means that it has excellent absorbent characteristics that make it very useful for a wide variety of filtration processes, including air and water.

 How Is Activated Carbon Used in Home Air Purifiers?

-The Carbon in Room Air Purifiers
+The Best Carbon/Charcoal Air Purifiers

 Austin Air Healthmate Plus Air Purifier

 |Max Coverage||1500 SqFt||1800 SqFt||2000 SqFt||1500 SqFt||2000 SqFt|

 For help determining exactly which unit and carbon blend is going to work best for your situation, give us a call or chat us during our Monday through Saturday business hours.
 We can walk you through the ins and outs of a number of different high-performance air purifiers with activated carbon.

 Summary – Home Air Purifiers

 Chemicals, smog, ozone, fumes from cooking, pet dander, and tobacco can cause irritation for allergenic and asthmatics.
 Particulates, such as pollens or pet dander, are the main irritants for many households.
 For those who need a comprehensive air purifier solution, higher caliber room air purifiers that offer outstanding particle, odor, and chemical removal are ideal.

 Get Expert Help With Your Concerns